 The mobility dogs in service in New Zealand are helping people with cerebral palsy, muscular dystrophy, multiple sclerosis, stroke, spinal injury as the result of an accident, and thalidomide disability.

 Teenagers through to retirees have been partnered with dogs, but many others remain on the waiting list – a wait that’s inextricably linked to the funds available for training.

 It costs in excess of $50,000 to raise and train a mobility dog, all of which comes from the charitable support of New Zealanders.
 Not all of the puppies brought onto the programme will be placed in service, as not all will gain the collective skills needed to become a fully qualified mobility dog.

 The training process can take up to two years, beginning with the right upbringing and culminating in advanced training by expert handlers.

 Volunteer puppy-raisers play an integral role in the process, providing each puppy with love, care, basic obedience, general socialisation and confidence during the first 12-14 months.
 One Palmerston North volunteer has so far raised three dogs, all of which have gone on to make a difference in someone’s life.

-The Trust also runs the Puppies in Prison training programme, and now has eight female prisoners training puppies while serving time – a win-win for all involved.
-Five prison puppies are now out working in Christchurch, Auckland and the Wairarapa.
+The Trust also runs the Puppies in Prison training programme, with female prisoners training puppies while serving time – a win-win for all involved.
+Prison puppies are now out working in Christchurch, Auckland and the Wairarapa.